delta4d/youdao_fanyi_api/README.md

 ```

 You can also use `t` method, which is an alias of `translate`.
 The `translate`
-method returns a JSON object, you can find more details from [here][api].
+method returns a hash, you can find more details from [here][api].
+`translate` also has a second optional argument,
+using as `client.t('hello', only: true)`, which will only show dictionay result.

 ## Contributing